vbharadwaj-bk/vbharadwaj-bk.github.io/content/posts/python_extension.md

 as the first line.
 The cppimport package then compiles the Python module, and you can subsequently call any of the methods defined.

-!!! tip "Tip: Move Extension Files to a Separate Folder"
-    If you want to keep your codebase clean, try moving the `.cpp` extension files to a subfolder of your main directory.
-If `my_extension.cpp` is located in folder `cpp_ext` relative to the current directory, the line `import cpp_ext.my_extension` will allow you to use the extension correctly.

 One smart feature about cppimport is that the extension is *only recompiled when a C++ dependency file changes*.
 Later